shakfu/sndpipe/README.md

 This project uses [Xcodegen](https://github.com/yonaskolb/XcodeGen) to generate an xcode project of a max or msp external from a yaml spec

-For convenience, `libsoundpipe.a` and `libsndfile.a` are already included.
+For convenience, `libsoundpipe.a` and `libsndfile.a` are included.
 Please feel free to compile these separately.

 After compilation, to install, just soft link or copy this folder to `$HOME/Documents/Max 8/Packages/sndpipe`